Private (novel series): Themes

 The central themes in the Private series revolve around sociological matters such as conformity and elitism—particularly as they pertain to an outsider during the coming of age period.
 As Reed strives to become a Billings Girl, she enters a world of moral ambiguity that raises questions concerning how far the characters will go in matters of ambition and loyalty.

 Book releases

 With the exception of the first Private novel, which debuted in Canada on June 27, 2006, releases of the US and Canadian editions have been simultaneous, generally followed by releases in the United Kingdom.

 2008 saw the release of five books in the saga: three in the original series, the first prequel, and the first installment of the spin-off.
 Five novels were also announced for 2010: two in the original series, two in the spin-off series, and the second book in the Private prequel collection.
-In addition to release dates, the tables below account for New York Times Best Seller list peak numbers.
+In addition to release dates, the tables below account for The New York Times Best Seller list peak numbers.